Adjudication can provide a swift solution where negotiation is deadlocked

 Code of Practice to the Construction Contracts Act 2013

-Sixth Annual Report of the implementation of the Construction Contracts Act 2013
+Seventh Annual Report, implementation of the Construction Contracts Act 2013

 Housing Grants, Construction and Regeneration Act 1996 – Part II Construction Contracts